-She awoke at mid-morning the following day, head throbbing.
+Maggie awoke at mid-morning the following day, head throbbing.
 She looked in the mirror and reeled.
 What in God’s name had Maurice done to her hair?!
 She’d have to return the tuxedo too later, damn it!

 Several hours passed and, about to return the tuxedo, she checked the pockets, fishing out a card.
 On it was scribbled a note followed by a familiar mobile number. ’I like you Roger, let’s meet, we can have fun!
 Freda xxx’.
-‘Bloody Hell!’ thought Maggie, her sympathies with son John.
+‘Bloody Hell!’ thought Maggie, her sympathies with son, John.

 Suddenly she remembered she had complementary tickets for the New Year Masquerade Ball at Tobacco Dock.
 Hmm, surely it wouldn’t do any harm to dress as Roger just once more, and, after all, Freda wasn’t bad looking.

 Featured in the book, To Cut a Short Story Short: 111 Little Stories

 - To purchase the stories on To Cut a Short Story Short up to December 2021 in paperback, Kindle, eBook, and audio-book form, and for news on new titles, please see Shop.

 - If you are interested in joining Write Away, a fortnightly story group (giving a choice of 250, 500 or 750 word assignments) please contact me and I’ll be pleased to send details.